-How volunteer searchers found the body of missing hiker Rachel Lakoduk in the North Cascades almost two years after she disappeared
+How the body of a hiker who disappeared two years ago was found in the North Cascades

 Dares is 500 feet up the hill, obscured by the thick vegetation.
 He continued up despite the plan to meet.
 Why?
 No one exactly knows.
 But for Dares these searches are painful.
 His girlfriend, Samantha Sayers, also disappeared while hiking.
 Three years, and thousands of hours and dollars later, she remains missing.

-So forgive Kevin for being a bit antisocial sometimes.
+So forgive Kevin for being a bit anti-social sometimes.
 We’ll come up to you, the rogue search and rescue employee says.
 Kevin agrees to wait.

 Carr continues talking about his tattoos, all of which (except for the ones on his back) he did himself, “Yes sir, I’m ambidextrous,” he says.
 Then the radio crackles, interrupting Carr’s monologue.